ahmetramazan/ahmetramazan/README.md

 - 👋 Hi, I’m @ahmetramazan.
-I’m a PhD candidate (Cryptography).
+I’m a blockchain and cryptography researcher.
 - 💞️ I’m looking to collaborate on implementing cryptographic protocols.
 - 📫 One can reach me via e-mail (a.r.agirtas@gmail.com)